What if I told you that you could become a Jedi Master for free on your next trip to Disney World?

 At the end of the show make sure that you connect with the Photopass photographer.
 He’ll hand you a card that has a number on the back.
 You then link that to your memory maker and you’re good to go!

-Can Adults Join The Jedi Training Academy at Hollywood Studios?
+Can Adults Join The Jedi Training Academy?

 This is a question I get asked a lot.
 The answer is this…